-- When an array has been allocated storage on the stack an out-of-bounds write access may modify internal runtime housekeeping information (for example, a function's return address) which might change a program's control flow. - An inadvertent or malicious overwrite of function pointers that may be in memory, pointing them to the attacker's code.
+- When an array has been allocated storage on the stack an out-of-bounds write access may modify internal runtime housekeeping information (for example, a function's return address) which might change a program's control flow. - An inadvertent or malicious overwrite of function pointers that may be in memory, causing them to point to an unexpected location or the attacker's code.
 Even in applications that do not explicitly use function pointers, the run-time will usually store pointers to functions in memory.
 For example, object methods in object-oriented languages are generally implemented using function pointers in a data structure or structures that are kept in memory.
 The consequence of a buffer boundary violation can be targeted to cause arbitrary code execution; this vulnerability may be used to subvert any security service.